calledit/metric_depth_video_toolbox/HOWTO_movie2_3d.md

 convert a full movie into side by side 3d stereo video.

 ## Part zero: install
-On your linux machine with a graphics card that has 24Gb of memory or more.
+On your machine with a graphics card that has 24Gb of memory or more.
 *Things may work on cards that have less memory but that has not been tested.
 The metric depth video toolbox is built and tested with nvidia 3090s rented on vast.ai*

 Make sure you have alot of free harddrive space we will be working with very large high